 THIS POST INCLUDES AFFILIATE LINKS TO SHARE THE THINGS I LOVE.

-Although I am a professed steak addict (kidding/ notkidding), chicken is the protein of choice at my house.
-I have tons of chicken recipes on the blog, some of which include a pretty grilled chicken salad, chicken cacciatore, chicken tarragon, chicken minestrone soup, easy chicken sheet pan dinners and bacon wrapped chicken appetizers.
+Although I am a bona fide steak-lover, chicken is the protein of choice at my house.
+I have tons of chicken recipes on the blog, some of which include this chicken cacciatore, chicken tarragon, and my favorite chicken with poblano cream sauce.
 We really get our chicken on in this house!
 Lol.

-One of the things I like about chicken is that it’s easy to cook and it’s neutral flavor goes well with many spices, seasonings, and sauces.
-It also tastes great served with any vegetable or side dish.
-Chicken can be grilled, poached, roasted, baked, fried, or sautéed.
+One of the things I like about chicken is that it’s easy to cook and its neutral flavor goes well with many spices, seasonings, and sauces.
+It also tastes great served with any low carb vegetables (see low carb vegetable list).
+Chicken can be grilled, smoked, poached, roasted, baked, fried, or sautéed.
 But for me, searing or sauteing chicken in a pan is one of the easiest and fastest cooking methods – at least that’s my experience.

-This pan seared chicken breast recipe is the perfect week night dinner because the prep-work for the dish is completed while the bacon cooks.
+This chicken tapenade is the perfect week night dinner because the prep-work for the dish is completed while the bacon cooks.
 Then, there’s time to prepare a side while the chicken cooks resulting in a whole meal that’s ready in 20-30 minutes.
 I don’t know about you, but that sounds pretty great to me.

 - 1 1/4 pounds boneless-skinless chicken breasts

 - 1/4 cup white wine

 - 2 tablespoons water

 - Let the chicken breasts or cutlets come to room temperature for 30 minutes.